sadmaenv/sadma/README.md

 - run it just via: python entry.py

+If you do not want to change the role,num_sample_worker at file, you can do it this way: python entry.py --role train --num_sample_worker 16

 Start sample worker.

 - edit `configs/config_utils.py`.
 Set role to sample.
 And then setup num_sample_worker and sampler_id, it depends on how many samper machine you have.
 The meaning of num_sample_worker here is different from server, it means the number of sample workers at current machine.
 If you only got two machines, one is train server and the other is sample worker.
 In that case, you just keep num_sample_worker as before set at server, and set sampler_id to 0.
 If you got more than two machine and you want to use more machine to sample.
 You need to decide how many sample workers to put on every sample machine.